-Here, we test the all-or-none character of conscious perception using an attentional blink paradigm.
-When two targets are embedded in a rapid sequence of distractors, correct identification of the first target (T1) hinders explicit report of the second target (T2) if they are separated by 200 to 500 ms (Broadbent & Broadbent, 1987).
-This phenomenon is called the attentional blink (Raymond, Shapiro, & Arnell, 1992) or AB.
-The AB affects a vast range of explicit tasks on T2, but the behavioral measures currently used to detect the AB (accuracy on a forced choice task), do not allow to decide whether participants are really unconscious of the blinked target, especially since accuracy is often slightly above chance level.
-We examined whether the AB merely degrades the available information on T2 or whether it corresponds to an all-or-none loss of conscious perception of T2.
+In the present study, we tested the all-or-none character of conscious perception using an attentional blink (AB; Raymond, Shapiro, & Arnell, 1992) paradigm.
+The AB is observed when two targets are embedded in a rapid sequence of distractors: Correct identification of the first target (T1) hinders explicit report of the second target (T2) if they are separated by 200 to 500 ms (Broadbent & Broadbent, 1987).
+The AB affects a vast range of explicit tasks on T2, but the behavioral measures currently used to detect the AB (accuracy on a forced-choice task) do not allow one to determine whether participants are really unconscious of that target, especially given that accuracy is often slightly above chance level.
+We examined whether the AB merely degrades the available information on T2 or corresponds to an all-or-none loss of conscious perception of T2.
 To this end, we asked participants to rate the visibility of T2 on a continuous scale.
 Using a continuous measure instead of discrete response categories (Bar et al., 2001) allowed us to test the continuous or discontinuous character of perceptual transitions (Massaro & Cohen, 1983).
-To rule out the possibility that information on T2 had been forgotten by the time the question was asked, the subjective response was required immediately after the presentation of T2.
+To rule out the possibility that information on T2 had been forgotten by the time the question was asked, we required that the subjective response be made immediately after the presentation of T2.

-EXPERIMENT 1 : ALL-OR-NONE RESPONDING IN AN AB PARADIGM.
+EXPERIMENT 1: ALL-OR-NONE RESPONDING IN AN AB PARADIGM

-We first studied the use of the continuous scale in a classical AB paradigm in which the SOA or lag between T1 and T2 was varied.
-If the AB merely degrades the available information on T2, the response distribution should shift gradually from very low visibility when the AB is strongest (around 300 ms SOA, corresponding to lag 3 in our experiment) to higher visibility as lag increases.
-However, if the AB reflects increased probability of an allor-none loss of conscious perception, we predict that, for the same visual stimulation, we should be able to distinguish two types of trials : "not seen" trials where T2 completely fails to be consciously perceived, and "seen" trials where T2 is fully perceived.
-Thus, the distribution of perception ratings should be bimodal.
-Furthermore, T2 visibility in the "seen trials" should be unaffected by the T1-T2 lag.
-Instead, the lag should affect the relative proportions of "seen" and "not seen" trials.
+We first studied the use of the continuous scale in a classical AB paradigm in which the stimulus-onset asynchrony (SOA), or lag, between T1 and T2 was varied.
+If the AB merely degrades the available information on T2, the distribution of participants' responses would be expected to shift gradually from the low end of the visibility scale when the AB was strongest (SOA of around 300 ms, corresponding to lag 3 in our experiment) to a higher level of visibility as lag increased.
+However, if the AB reflects increased probability of an all-or-none loss of conscious perception, responses would be expected to distinguish two types of trials: not-seen trials, on which T2 completely failed to be consciously perceived, and seen trials, on which T2 was fully perceived.
+Thus, the distribution of perception ratings would be bimodal.
+Furthermore, T2 visibility in the seen trials would be unaffected by the T1-T2 lag.
+Instead, the lag would affect the relative proportions of seen and not-seen trials.